Ecuador: A World of Wonders in One Compact Country

 When to go to Ecuador?

-– April to November is the dry season in Ecuador’s highlands and the best time for travelling along the Avenue of the Volcanoes. – The Galapagos Islands can be visited all year round.
-December to June is warm and humid, while July to November is cooler with fresher winds. – The driest period in Ecuador’s Amazon begins in December and ends around February.
+– April to November: Dry season in the highlands—perfect for exploring the Avenue of the Volcanoes. – Galapagos Islands: A year-round destination.
+December to June is warm and humid; July to November brings cooler breezes and vibrant marine life. – Amazon Basin: Driest from December to February.
 In contrast, the wettest months tend to be May and June.
 But of course, this is the rainforest, and rainfall is typical all year round.

 Our Experts Choice: